lamhq/tech-notes/pages/devops/aws/cost/cur.md

-# AWS Cost and Usage Reports (AWS CUR)
+# AWS Cost and Usage Reports

 ## Overview

-It is the most comprehensive set of cost and usage data that is available to you for AWS spending.
+AWS Cost and Usage Reports (AWS CUR) is a comprehensive report that includes metadata about: services, pricing, credits, fees, taxes, discounts, cost categories, savings plans, and reserved instances.

-It allows you to **publish your billing reports** to an Amazon S3 bucket for centralized collection.
-Useful if you need to use those reports with a third party spending application.
+Can be published to an S3 bucket for centralized collection and are updated **once a day**.

-Those reports break down the costs by certain time span (hour, day, month), service, resource, tags (similar to Cost Explorer).
+Can be broken down by certain time span (hour, day, month), service, resource, tags (similar to Cost Explorer).

-AWS CUR updates reports in Amazon S3 buckets **once a day** using CSV formats.
+Can be exported into XML or CSV files.

-Built-in support for configuring reports to be queried with Athena, ingested to Redshift, or visualized with QuickSight
+Can be used with analytics services like Athena to query your data, or ingested to Redshift or visualized with QuickSight.

+The report can be found in the billing console of your AWS account.

 ## Use cases